 In Reactions, you can see the total number of reactions that the competitor got in the selected time, and Reaction Types shows you the types of responses a specific competitor is receiving the most.
 Comments and Shares show the number of the respective engagement the competitors received in the selected period either on a weekly or monthly basis.

-Sociality.io gathers competitors’ content in one place in order that can be defined by your needs.
+Sociality.io gathers competitors’ content in one place so that it can be defined by your needs.

-With the help of competitors’ content strategy you can go behind the obvious metrics you collected in the beginning on the guide to more sophisticated ones.
+With the help of competitors’ content strategies you can go behind the obvious metrics you collected at the beginning of the guide to more sophisticated ones.